||How many juveniles are held in residential placement on a given day in the U.S.?

 - Information about youth in residential placement and the facilities that hold these youth are based on two OJJDP data collections: the Census of Juveniles in Residential Placement (CJRP) and the Juvenile Residential Facility Census (JRFC), respectively.
 Combined, these data collections provide a one-day count of the youth residential placement population.

-- The vast majority of residents in juvenile residential placement facilities on October 23, 2013 were juvenile offenders (90%).
+- The vast majority of residents in juvenile residential placement facilities on October 26, 2016 were juveniles held for an offense (86%).

-- The one-day count of juvenile offenders in residential placement fell 48% between 1997 and 2013.
+- The one-day count of juveniles in residential placement held for an offense fell 57% between 1997 and 2016.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home